kmaeda16/RCGAToolbox/doc/benchmark/parallel/ReadMe.txt

 To start benchmark experiments,
-1. Compile threestep_con_mex and hiv_con_mex by running mex_threestep.m and mex_hiv.m with modification.
+1. For Windows, modify mex_threestep.m and mex_hiv.m, and rum them to compile threestep_con_mex and hiv_con_mex.
+For Linux and macOS, threestep_con_mex and hiv_con_mex are provided.
+So, you don't need to compile them.
 2. Run run_Benchmark.m in the directory RCGA.

 - Parallel Computing Toolbox is required.